-The landscape has changed significantly with big-time promoters getting shut-down by the SEC; these included Awesome Penny Stocks, Best Damn Penny Stocks and Victory Mark Corp.
-Four or five years ago it wasn’t difficult to make money buying pre-promos by discovering details of upcoming promotions through stock screeners and researching via Google.
-APS and PennyPic had dozens of “sister websites” that released alerts early to subscribers before blasting it out to their main email list of around 100,000 people, e.g. Pennystockgains.com was a sister site to APS.
+The landscape has changed significantly with big-time promoters getting shut-down by the SEC; these includ Awesome Penny Stocks, Best Damn Penny Stocks and Victory Mark Corp.
+Four or five years ago it wasn’t difficult to make money buying pre-promos by discovering details of upcoming promotions through stock screeners and basic research.
+APS had dozens of “sister websites” that released alerts early to subscribers before blasting it out to their massive email lists.
 John Babikian was the mastermind behind APS, it is reported he made close to $100 million from his scheme.
-His lavish lifestyle attracted a tonne of media attention, owning dozens of properties throughout the world and driving a Bugatti Veyron.
+His lavish lifestyle attracted a tonne of media attention, owning dozens of properties throughout the world and driving supercars.
 John Babikian ended up owing $15 million in unpaid taxes, he fled Canada and is now believed to hiding out in either Russia or the UAE.

 As of right now, pretty much all promoters suck!
-ElitePennyStock.com & Stocktips.com were previously the top two promoters but were shutdown by the SEC.
+ElitePennyStock.com & Stocktips.com were previously the top two promoters but were shut down by the SEC.
 Below is a list of the best of a bad bunch.

 Useful Websites for Research

-Stockpromoters.com – This is the a useful resource to track what promoters currently are the most effective and how many newsletters are touting a certain ticker symbol.
+Stockpromoters.com – This is a useful resource to track what promoters currently are the most effective and how many newsletters are touting a certain ticker symbol.

 EquityFeed.com – Trading software that can be used to scan 1000’s of symbols to find OTC stocks with abnormal volume.
-(Look at the bottom of the page to see the filters I use).

 Promotionstocksecrets.com – Premium service to learn out about how promotion works, free articles on the site are educational.